Comparing Volvo vs Subaru Safety Rating

 Volvo cars have been historically considered “some of the safest cars.”
 But that reputation was earned when it was a Swedish company.
 Today Volvo is owned by the Chinese Zhejiang Geely Holding Group.
 So, it seems reasonable to ask, are Volvo’s still the safest cars?

 We decided to answer this question by comparing the Auto Grades of another company that markets its cars using the safety banner, Subaru.

 While we invite our site visitors to explore all the different models of these companies, we do a single side-by-side comparison for the midsize SUV’s Volvo XC90 and the Subaru Outback.

 Overall, the Subaru Outback gets a slightly higher Auto Grade.

 Plus, because the Outback is more popular and we have more data, we were able to give personal Auto Grades.
 In fact, the Subaru Outback is on our Honor Roll.
-A car gets to be on the Dean’s List when all ages and genders earned Top Tier safety ratings, either an A or A-.
+A car gets to be on the Honor Roll when all ages and genders earned Top Tier safety ratings, either an A or A-.
 Because the Volvo XC90 is less popular, we do not have enough data to give it personal Auto Grades.
 See Auto Grades Explained more information on where these safety ratings come from.
 Also check out our earlier SUV comparison article for more on the Honor Roll.

 With an Overall Auto Grade of B+, the Volvo XC90 is still among the safer cars, according to our analysis.
 And, the reputation for safety by Volvo is well earned.
 Today, we take these safety devices for granted.
 But in the 1990’s and 2000’s, some of these could only be found on the more affordable Volvo models.